 Historically, Florida has been a safe space for America’s oldest terrorist group, the KKK.
 Some of the most violent acts of terrorism throughout the 20th Century happened in Florida.

 The strength of the KKK waxes and wanes over time; by late 1980’s/early 1990’s it was beginning to wane.
-However, new varieties of right wing extremist groups were significantly increasing.
+However, new varieties of right wing extremist groups were growing steadily.
 Neo-Nazi, racist skinheads, white supremacist hate groups and anti-government militias almost doubled in size.

 Neo-Nazi and racist skinheads were responsible for some of the most vicious and violent hate crimes throughout the country, especially in the ‘Sunshine State’.
 Stormfront, the most popular white supremacist and neo-Nazi forum on the web, is based in West Palm Beach.